-EastOver Press is proud to announce the publication of a collection of poems, What We Take With Us, by Appalachian poet Sylvia Woods.
+EastOver Press is proud to announce the publication of What We Take With Us, a collection of poems by Appalachian poet Sylvia Woods.

 Ranging from the humble and poignant to the humorous, Woods’ poems explore her personal experience as an educator, as well as her own transition from daughter to mother and eventually to grandmother.
 Throughout Woods’ work, the memory of family and the myth of family history is a driving force.